Hudsonia tomentosa Nutt.

 Basis for Listing

 Hudsonia tomentosa (beach heather) occurs at several locations in Minnesota; however, all of the populations are very small and restricted to active sand dunes.
-It seems that every intact, well-developed dune field in the state has a population of H. tomentosa, but it should be noted that sand dunes are very rare in Minnesota, and dunes with active blowouts are rarer still.
+It seems that every intact and well-developed dune field in the state has a population of H. tomentosa, but it should be noted that sand dunes are very rare in Minnesota, and dunes with active blowouts are rarer still.
 Furthermore, humans have a destructive tendency to plant pine trees on dunes or use them as recreational areas for off-highway vehicles.
 Because sand dunes are so rare in Minnesota, they harbor a disproportionate number of rare or highly specialized plant species.
 This has always attracted the attention of botanists, so it is unlikely that a significant number of sites have gone undiscovered.
 Given this, the protection of known sites is vitally important to the conservation of this rare species.

 Hudsonia tomentosa was listed as special concern in Minnesota in 1996.
 Subsequent surveys, which are ongoing, have not seen an improvement in state-wide population trends.
 In fact, threats to existing populations seem to have intensified, primarily from development projects but also from agriculture and invasive species.
 For this reason, the status of H. tomentosa was elevated to threatened in 2013.